gmacario/gmacario.github.io/_drafts/jenkins-docker-proxies-and-compose.md

 $ docker-machine ip default
 ```

-In our case, browse <http://192.168.99.100:8080>.
+In our case, the returned IP address is `192.168.99.100`, so browse URL <http://192.168.99.100:8080>.

-Your web browser should display the Jenkins dashboard.
+Your web browser should then display the Jenkins dashboard.

+#### Stop the container

-Cleanup your Docker machine
+Remove the container from your Docker machine

 ```
 $ docker stop jenkins-master